 Harrah’s Atlantic City

-Harrah’s opened on Aug.
+Harrah’s opened Aug.
 1 to greater fanfare than its sister property, Bally’s.
 The first bets at Harrah’s flagship property came courtesy of Elvis and Frank Sinatra impersonators.

 However, Harrah’s has to step a bit sharper since Borgata and its sportsbook are just down the street.
 Harrah’s is the second sportsbook to open in Atlantic City’s Marina District.